Shivam8286/compute/README.md

 ## Cleanup

-To avoid unnecessary charges, destroy the infrastructure when finished:
+To avoid incurring charges, destroy the resources when you are finished:
 ```sh
 terraform destroy -auto-approve
 ```